erew70/UnbanMII-PRETENDO/Readme.md

 you are blacklisted much differently on pretendo, if you ever tried using a different lfcs_b that doesnt match your 3ds on pretendo, you notice you will get an error.

+# what is blacklisted on their end
+Online Play: (Matchmaking)
+bssid

+csnum

+devname

+fcdcert

+macadr

+uidhmac

+userid

+Other stuff such as pnid linking and miiverse:

+X-Nintendo-Device-Cert

+X-Nintendo-Unique-ID

+X-Nintendo-Client-ID

+X-Nintendo-Device-ID

+X-Nintendo-Serial-Number

+X-Nintendo-Client-Secret

 # Error codes:
 002-2999: An error has occured please try again later (Invalid Info)